Vanishing of Witten zeta function at negative integers: Introduction

 which, by Conjecture~\ref{exact_order_conjecture}, should be the first nonvanishing coefficient.
-Although $\zeta_\Phi(s)$ is not an $L$-function\footnote{for example, $\zeta_\Phi(s)$ lacks a functional equation and an Euler product}, this number still has nice structure, which is our second main result.
+Although $\zeta_\Phi(s)$ is not an $L$-function\footnote{for example, $\zeta_\Phi(s)$ lacks a functional equation and an Euler product}, this number still has nice arithmetic structure, with a surprising connection to the highest root of $\Phi$.
+This is our second main result.